Skip to main content

 Degree days are used to estimate fuel consumption and to pinpoint the nominal annual heating and cooling loads of a building.
 A degree day is a 1 degree Fahrenheit difference between 65 degrees Fahrenheit and the average outdoor air temperature on a given day.
 The more extreme the temperature, the higher the number of degree days.
 Degree day measurements can be used to describe the effect of outdoor temperature on the amount of energy needed for space heating or cooling.
 Hot days, which could require the use of energy for cooling, are measured in cooling degree days.
 On a day with an average temperature of 90 degrees Fahrenheit, 25 cooling degree days would be recorded.
 Cold days are measured in heating degree days.
 For a day with an average temperature of 45 degrees Fahrenheit, 20 heating degree days would be recorded.
 Two such cold days would result in a total of 40 heating degree days for the two–day period.

 By studying degree day patterns in an area, the increases or decreases in heating or air conditioning bills can be evaluated from year to year.
 The Nebraska Department of Environment and Energy maintains degree days and degree day normals for twelve cities around the state in addition to the state's degree days.
-By studying the locator map, find the city to which you are closest and use that city's degree days.
 Degree day information may also be published in a local newspaper, usually in the weather section.
 Information could be available from a local utility.
 Its public relations department may be able to provide the number of degree days in the last billing period and how it compares to the number of degree days in previous billing periods.
-Recently, the National Oceanic and Atmospheric Administration's National Climatic Data Center has built a webpage where you can find degree days for any state/station for no fee.
-The data is available for January 1895 to last month: All Nebraska Stations.
-The normals are found here: All Nebraska Stations' 1981-2010 Normals.
+The National Oceanic and Atmospheric Administration's National Centers for Environmental Information have webpages where you can find monthly degree days for any state, county, or station for no fee.

 Degree Day Normals

-Nebraska's heating degree day normal for a year is 6322 and cooling degree day normal for a year is 1027.
-In a year with normal weather, Nebraskans will heat their homes and businesses 6322 degree days and cool their homes and businesses 1027 degree days.
-In comparison, Hawaii's (a hot weather state) heating degree day normal is 1 and Hawaii's cooling degree day normal is 3954, and Colorado's (a cold weather state) heating degree day normal is 8304 and Colorado's cooling degree day normal is 366.
+Nebraska's heating degree day normal for a year is 6281 and the cooling degree day normal for a year is 996.
+In a year with normal weather, Nebraskans will heat their homes and businesses 6281 degree days and cool their homes and businesses 996 degree days.
+In comparison, Hawai'i's (a hot weather state) heating degree day normal is 1 and Hawai'i's cooling degree day normal is 4766, and Colorado's (a cold weather state) heating degree day normal is 7053 and Colorado's cooling degree day normal is 329.

-In the 2021/2022 season, Nebraska's heating degree days totaled 5813 or 509 degree days less than the degree day normal.
-This indicates Nebraska's winter was 8.1 percent warmer than normal.
-In 2022, Nebraska's cooling degree days totaled 1181 or 154 degree days more than the degree day normal.
-This indicates Nebraska's summer was 15.0 percent warmer than normal.
+In the 2023/2024 season, Nebraska's heating degree days totaled 5523 or 758 degree days less than the degree day normal.
+This indicates Nebraska's winter was 12 percent warmer than normal.
+(Nebraskans used less heating.)
+In 2024, Nebraska's cooling degree days totaled 1110 or 114 degree days more than the degree day normal.
+This indicates Nebraska's summer was 11 percent warmer than normal.
+(Nebraskans used more air conditioning.)
 Comparison can also be made between degree day normals and degree days using individual months.

 Heating Degree Days